 Streets A, B, and C will run east-west beginning at North Sunnyside Avenue and ending at Carter Avenue.
 All three streets will be public streets with one vehicular lane in each direction providing internal circulation for the residential land uses.
-The streets will have a maximum 42.5-foot right-of-way with curbs and gutters and planting areas on both sides of the street, and parking and a sidewalk, both located on the south side of the street.
-Street A is depicted in cross-section C and Streets B, and C are depicted in cross-section D in Figure 3-4, Street Cross Sections (see Figure 3-12a, Conceptual Street & Wall Section, for additional details).
+The streets will have a maximum 42.5-foot right-of-way with curbs and gutters and planting areas on both sides of the street, parking located on the north side of the street (see Figure 3-4a for details), and a sidewalk on the south side of the street.
+Street A is depicted in cross-section C and Streets B, and C are depicted in crosssection D in Figure 3-4b, Street Cross Sections (see Figure 3-12a, Conceptual Street & Wall Section, for additional details).

-Figure 3-5: Paving and Pedestrian Plan Note: Refer to Appendix 3A, Figure Enlargements for plan details.
+Figure 3-5: Paving and Pedestrian Plan

+Note: Refer to Appendix 3A, Figure Enlargements for plan details.